 - Non-UO students: Be sure to talk to your campus study abroad office and/or Registrar’s Office about the credit you will be awarded by participating in a GEO program.

 STEP 3 – Know the program requirements

 All programs have a minimum GPA requirement, and some may also have specific prerequisite courses or required language levels.
+These requirements can be found in the heading of each program page.
 Pay attention to these requirements and be sure to ask your GEO advisor if you have any questions.